Instagram is an undeniably powerful tool for businesses.

 In fact, plenty of scheduling software integrates with Instagram, so you can attach your Instagram business account to your scheduling software.

 Additionally, you can add CTAs on your profile, including “Call” or “Email,” so it’s easier for your audience to get in touch with you.

 A major perk of having a business account is the ability to schedule posts in advance.
 This is helpful because you can implement and execute your strategy without needing to spend every day on the app.

-3. Access to Analytics
+3. Access to Insights

 With a business profile, you’ll gain access to insights about your followers.
 You can see a demographic breakdown and how your audience interacts with your posts.

 This is one of the best features of Instagram business accounts.

 You’ll be able to promote posts and can easily select your audience, set a budget, and get rolling with Instagram advertising.

 You can even work with influencers by directly promoting their branded content (if you’re tagged as a business partner).

 To get more in-depth, your Facebook account will need to be linked so you can use the Facebook Ads Manager.